yaitec/langflow-streamlit/README.md

   - The Streamlit chat runs on port 5001 by default.
   - The Streamlit API runs on port 7881 by default.
   - Langflow runs on port 7860 by default.
+  - You can set streamlit_only environment variable to runs with or without langflow.

 ### Using Poetry (after cloning the repository)